Password Security: How to Create Good Passwords

 How can you create good passwords?

 If you have ever been hacked on Instagram or needed to know how to recover a hacked Facebook account, you’ll know the importance of picking good passwords.
-Making strong passwords doesn’t have to be a headache, though.
+Password security doesn’t have to be a headache, though.
 Here are some ways to create complex, unique passwords for every online account without repeating them.

 Use a password generator

 Digital password vaults, which store and protect passwords for all your online accounts, can often suggest strong, unique passwords for you to use.

 You can also find free password generators online.
 The Norton Identity Safe Password Generator allows you to customize each password by length and type of characters, including letters, numbers, mixed cases and punctuation.

 Choose a passphrase

 Worried about remembering your password later?
 Contos suggests using a passphrase, instead.
 “You’ll be surprised how easy it is to remember a longer phrase that means something to you personally instead of a shorter password of gibberish,” he says.